Fargo, North Dakota: Transportation

 Fargo is a major transportation hub for the surrounding region.
 It sits at the crossroads of two major interstate highways, two transcontinental railroads and is the home of an airport.

 Fargo is served by Hector International Airport (named after Martin Hector), which has the longest public runway in the state.
 An Air National Guard unit and the Fixed-Base Operation Fargo Jet Center and Vic's Aircraft Sales are also at Hector.

-The Fargo-Moorhead metro area is served by a bus service known as MATBUS.
+The Fargo-Moorhead area is served by a bus service known as MATBUS.
 The bus service operates routes Monday-Saturday, many of which specifically cater to the area's college student population, who comprise half of its ridership.
 Greyhound Lines, Jefferson Lines and Rimrock Stages Trailways bus services additionally link Fargo to other communities.

 The BNSF Railway runs through the metropolitan area as successor to the Great Northern Railway and Northern Pacific Railroad.
 Amtrak service is provided via the Empire Builder passenger train at the Fargo Amtrak station.

 The city sits at the intersection of Interstate 29 and Interstate 94.
 U.S. Highway 81, U.S. Highway 10, and U.S. Highway 52 also run through the community.

 The street system of Fargo is structured in the classic grid pattern.
 Routes that run from north to south are called streets, and routes that run from east to west are called avenues.

 The major north–south roads (from west to east) include: